BIOLOGY LABS ON-LINE NAVIGATION BAR

 1. Click on the Export button in the Notebook.

 2. After you click Export, your notes are moved into the browser window.
 If you wish to save the document to a location other than the desktop, choose the drive and/or directory, then save the file.
+Alternately, you can copy/paste the data from the browser window into a word processing document.

 MERLOT